 - Publish signed zone by reconfiguring the nameserver to load the signed zonefile. - ... but you still need to communicate the DS RRset in a secure fashion to your parent, otherwise no one will know you use DNSSEC

 5. Pushing DS record to parent

-- Need to securely communicate the KSK derived DS record set to the parent - -RFCs 4310, 5011 - ... but what if your parent isn't DNSSEC-enabled ? - -manually distributing your public keys is too complicated - -could there be an easier mechanism Until The Root Is SignedTM ?
+- Need to securely communicate the KSK derived DS record set to the parent - -RFCs 4310, 5011 - ... but what if your parent isn't DNSSEC-enabled?

 Enabling DNSSEC in the resolver